Learnings From Leaven

 3. How Sin Entangles Us

-Getting rid of leaven has also taught me how sin can entangles us.
+Getting rid of leaven has also taught me how sin can entangle us.
 Here are some examples.

 Baking Soda.
 That little orange Arm & Hammer box that sits in the corner of your fridge.
 It’s like a permanent fixture in your fridge or your cupboard.
 Some people use it in the bathroom for cleaning or brushing their teeth.